Jillian is a mom who has food allergies and years of personal experience to share with the greater food-allergy community.

-With extreme cold, wind, snow, and ice pounding the country now that winter is in full swing, it is time to prepare if you live with food allergies or any kind of special diet.
+Winter is in full swing.
+Extreme cold, wind, snow, and ice are pounding the country.
+It is time to prepare if you live with food allergies or any kind of special diet.
 I'm not going into the obvious details about extra flashlights and batteries—we have other things to be concerned about.

 Not only do we need to have extra safe food on hand, but we also need to think about keeping our medications protected and available as well as being prepared for evacuations.